 Sponsored By: The Durst Organization

-Climate Threat: Often found mingling with the more opportunistic Mallard, the American Black Duck is a staple in Eastern marshes and winter woods.
+About the Bird: Often found mingling with the more opportunistic Mallard, the American Black Duck is a staple in Eastern marshes and winter woods.
 The species is already struggling from decades of hunting and habitat conversion; now climate change is adding another wrinkle to its survival.
-Audubon's models predict that a bulk of its future suitable range will occur in Western Canada and Alaska—an area of the continent that it so far hasn't expanded to.
-Overall, only 37 percent of its range is considered stable.
+Audubon’s climate models show it could lose 32 percent of its summer range in the future, including much of its stronghold along the U.S. Atlantic Coast.

 This mural can only be viewed from across the water on the Upper East Side of Manhattan.
 For the best perspective, visit the ferry terminal at East 90th Street, off the FDR Drive.
 See a map here.